tempelaar-team/qclab-dev/docs/user_guide/cite.rst

 Citing QC Lab
 ====================

-Please cite the following atricle in any work making use of QC Lab:
+Please cite the following article in any work making use of QC Lab:

-1. Krotz, A.; Byrd, E.; Miyazaki, K.; Tempelaar, R. QC Lab: A Python Package for Quantum-Classical Dynamics. arXiv October 27, 2025. https://doi.org/10.48550/arXiv.2510.22919.
+Krotz, A.; Byrd, E.; Miyazaki, K.; Tempelaar, R. QC Lab: A Python Package for Quantum-Classical Dynamics. arXiv 2025. https://doi.org/10.48550/arXiv.2510.22919.